 Does tree trimming really improve reliability?

-Fallen trees are responsible for two-thirds of the time our customers spend without power.
+Fallen trees are responsible for 50% of the time our customers spend without power.
 DTE trimmed more than 6,500 miles of trees in 2022 alone and where we’ve done this work, we know that reliability improves.
 Customers can help keep their power reliable by keeping trees and branches away from their service drops.
 Your service drop, which is the line that runs from the utility pole to your home, is your personal connection to the power grid.
 Keeping branches and other brush away from these lines can prevent an outage or other electrical problems.
 Since these are energized lines, we highly recommend using a professional tree trimming company to perform any necessary tree trim work.

 What can customers do to prevent power outages?